 How to Find a Provider

 Finding a knowledgeable, caring medical provider to work with you and other members of your health care team is critical.
 If the provider who diagnosed you is not experienced in treating vulvodynia, ask for a referral to a vulvovaginal specialist.
 You can also ask women with vulvodynia in your area about local medical resources.
-The NVA has a national support network that will connect you with a local contact person who can provide information and support.
+The NVA has identified support groups and email contacts to connect you with someone who can provide information and support.
 In addition, the NVA maintains a national database of contact information for health care professionals who treat vulvar pain disorders.
 If there isn’t a vulvodynia expert in your area and you’re unable to travel, ask your provider if he/she is willing to learn about the condition and its treatment.
 The National Vulvodynia Association has partnered with medical experts in women’s health – gynecologists, family practitioners, physical therapists, and nurses – to develop an accredited women’s health CME/CE tutorial on vulvodynia.